katyachemistry/abodybuilder3_parallelized/README.md

   journal = {Communications Biology}, number = {1},
   pages = {575},
-  title = {ImmuneBuilder: Deep-Learning models for predicting the structures of immune proteins}, volume = {6}, year = {2023}
+  title = {ImmuneBuilder: Deep-Learning Models for Predicting the Structures of Immune Proteins}, volume = {6}, year = {2023}
 }
 ```

+---
+This refined README improves readability, consistency, and formatting while maintaining all the essential details.